 What is Adrenal Fatigue?

-Adrenal fatigue basically means that your adrenal glands are no longer producing healthy levels of the hormones cortisol, DHEA and aldosterone.
+Adrenal fatigue basically means that your adrenal glands are out of balance with the brain and aren’t producing healthy levels of the hormones cortisol, DHEA and aldosterone.
 Additionally, your adrenals may be over-producing or under-producing adrenaline (norepinephrine & epinephrine).
-When you first become stressed the adrenals will pump out a lot of cortisol and adrenaline but over time they become exhausted from prolonged stress.
-A deficiency of all these hormones results in adrenal fatigue.
+When you first become stressed the adrenals will pump out a lot of cortisol and adrenaline but over time they become out of balance from prolonged stress.

 What causes Adrenal Fatigue?